 The standard version of the Schecter PT, meaning the one which is not a fastback, is very similar.
-You can see it has simpler controls, and two full sized humbuckers instead of one and then a minibucker.
+You can see it has simpler controls, and two full-sized humbuckers instead of one and then a minibucker.
 The Schecter PT guitar is typically about a hundred bucks more in price than the fastback.

-As for myself, when I'm looking at a maple fingerboard, I don't want anything but simple dot inlay for positioning markers.
+As for myself, when I'm looking at a maple fingerboard, I don't want anything but a simple dot inlay for positioning markers.
 This guitar appeals to me visually, as the black body and the maple fingerboards always have a striking contrast I think well of.
 The body binding also looks very nice.
 The black to blonde contrast is completed with the black Grover tuning machines.

-The Schecter PT standard offers more than just visual contrast, however, as the coil splitting of its humbuckers provide all the crunch and all the twang one could ever desire.
+The Schecter PT standard offers more than just visual contrast, however, as the coil-splitting of its humbuckers provide all the crunch and all the twang one could ever desire.
 A pair of Schecter SuperRock II humbuckers used here will boast a powerful and punchy output.
 Alnico-V pole pieces in each humbucker will push the mid-range tonality, perfect for the lead player.
 Utilize your push/pull tone control to engage single-coil mode for a hot vintage tone and greater sonic variety.
 Again, you don't get a hard-shell case.
 What's become standard with guitars these days is if you spend under a thousand dollars, you have to buy a case separately.